-This page gives a broad outline of what is seen as ‘discrimination’ under Article 14 of the European Convention on Human Rights.
-For Article 14 in general, see the main European Convention page.
+This page outlines the different kinds of ‘discrimination’ under Article 14 of the European Convention on Human Rights.
+That includes ‘justification’ and the discretion the courts allow to authorities or indeed Parliament in deciding what is justified.
+For Article 14 more generally, see my main European Convention page.

 Basic meaning of discrimination

 In Article 14 “discrimination” has its own meaning, developed by the European Court of Human Rights (ECtHR) in Strasbourg.
 First, two important constraints on what is unlawful discrimination:

 - Under Article 14 the most important point in deciding whether there is unlawful discrimination – and where most cases probably fail – is the final part of the analysis, namely whether there is objective and reasonablejustification (below) for the discrimination.

 - What makes it harder for a claimant to argue discrimination is unjustified is that the courts allow the authorities (or Parliament etc) a “margin of appreciation” (below), ie a discretionary area of judgment.
 So to an extent, the decision is one for the authorities etc. As discussed below, this area of discretion can be wider or narrower depending on the circumstances.

 - Despite allowing this discretion, it can be seen from the examples below that there are numerous cases where the courts have accepted there was unlawful discrimination under Article 14.

 - A second important boundary on Article 14 is that the discrimination must be within the scope of another Convention right (separate page).

 Discrimination under Article 14 may be because of disability, health status, or some other “status” which is interpreted very widely: see Disability under Article 14 European Convention (separate page).